Table of Contents

 Sometimes it gets really difficult when the document that has an issue has to be corrected abroad.

-This may cause a lot of delay if you’re working on a tight schedule.
+This may cause a lot of delays if you’re working on a tight schedule.

 On the other hand, if your papers are approved, they will issue a payment order showing you the DFA Apostille Cost.